 The Downtown Doubletree caters to business travelers, so you can sometimes find very attractive rates, especially on weekends.

-With 15 floors and 315 rooms, the Courtyard Tremont is larger than you may realize at first glance.
-One of Boston's biggest dance clubs occupies space on lower floors at the back of the hotel, and Tremont Street itself can be loud at times - so ask for an interior room on an upper floor if you want to minimize noise.
+With 15 floors and 315 rooms, the Courtyard is larger than you may realize at first glance.
+One of Boston's liveliest dance clubs occupies space on lower floors at the back of the hotel, and Tremont Street itself can be loud at times - so ask for an interior room on an upper floor if you want to minimize noise.

 Tucked away in a gorgeous 1800s building on a quite side street in the trendy Back Bay neighborhood, the Courtyard Copley Square, a small boutique hotel that's part of the Marriott brand, is just around the corner from Copley Square, one of the city's loveliest plazas.